 History

-Courage, pioneering spirit and inventiveness
+Courage, pioneering spirit and a wealth of ideas

 Learn more

-Here you can experience aviation history up close
+Here you can experience aviationhistory up close

 Junkers returns

 In 2016, the first Junkers F13 replica took off for its maiden flight.
 In 2021, the Junkers A50 Junior, the ultralight aircraft, had its maiden flight.
-And in 2023, the ultimate flight experience continues seamlessly with the Junkers A60.
+And in 2023, the ultimate flying experience continues seamlessly with the Junkers A60.

 I want to get young people excited about flying – in their heads and in their guts.
 Dieter Morszeck